BalajiSaravanan210697/DataStructures/README.md

 ## Design Patterns Used

- * <b>Factory Pattern</b> is used to reuse existing browser contexts instead of rebuilding them each time.
  * <b>Bridge pattern</b> is used to switch implementations between UI at runtime.
  * <b>Decorator pattern</b> is used to assign extra behaviors like highlight, retry to pages & elements at runtime without breaking the code that uses these objects.
  * <b>Chain of Responsibility pattern</b>is used to navigate from a pattern/page to other.